Trial opens for Montreal police officer charged with sexually assaulting Ontario woman - Montreal | Globalnews.ca

-A criminal trial started today in Montreal involving the first police officer to be charged following an independent investigation by Quebec’s police watchdog.
+The trial for the first police officer to be charged following an independent investigation by Quebec’s police watchdog began Monday with the alleged victim taking the stand.

 Roger Fréchette, a Montreal police officer, faces one count of sexual assault against a woman from Ontario who was visiting Montreal in February 2019.